Mome/treepattern/constituens_tags.md

 List of Constituent Tags
 ------------------------

+# Clause / Sentence Level

-S - simple declarative clause, i.e. one that is not introduced by a (possible empty) subordinating conjunction or a wh-word and that does not exhibit subject-verb inversion.
+*S* - simple declarative clause, i.e. one that is not introduced by a (possible empty) subordinating conjunction or a wh-word and that does not exhibit subject-verb inversion.

-SBAR - Clause introduced by a (possibly empty) subordinating conjunction.
+*SBAR* - Clause introduced by a (possibly empty) subordinating conjunction.

-SBARQ - Direct question introduced by a wh-word or a wh-phrase.
+*SBARQ* - Direct question introduced by a wh-word or a wh-phrase.
 Indirect questions and relative clauses should be bracketed as SBAR, not SBARQ.

-SINV - Inverted declarative sentence, i.e. one in which the subject follows the tensed verb or modal.
+*SINV* - Inverted declarative sentence, i.e. one in which the subject follows the tensed verb or modal.

-SQ - Inverted yes/no question, or main clause of a wh-question, following the wh-phrase in SBARQ.
+*SQ* - Inverted yes/no question, or main clause of a wh-question, following the wh-phrase in SBARQ.

-Phrase Level
+# Phrase Level

-ADJP - Adjective Phrase.
+*ADJP* - Adjective Phrase.

-ADVP - Adverb Phrase.
+*ADVP* - Adverb Phrase.

-CONJP - Conjunction Phrase.
+*CONJP* - Conjunction Phrase.

-FRAG - Fragment.
+*FRAG* - Fragment.

-INTJ - Interjection.
+*INTJ* - Interjection.
 Corresponds approximately to the part-of-speech tag UH.

 LST - List marker.
 Includes surrounding punctuation.

 NAC - Not a Constituent; used to show the scope of certain prenominal modifiers within an NP.

 NP - Noun Phrase.

 NX - Used within certain complex NPs to mark the head of the NP.
 Corresponds very roughly to N-bar level but used quite differently.

 PP - Prepositional Phrase.

 PRN - Parenthetical.

 PRT - Particle.
 Category for words that should be tagged RP.

 QP - Quantifier Phrase (i.e. complex measure/amount phrase); used within NP.

 RRC - Reduced Relative Clause.

 UCP - Unlike Coordinated Phrase.

 VP - Vereb Phrase.

 WHADJP - Wh-adjective Phrase.
 Adjectival phrase containing a wh-adverb, as in how hot.

 WHAVP - Wh-adverb Phrase.
 Introduces a clause with an NP gap.
 May be null (containing the 0 complementizer) or lexical, containing a wh-adverb such as how or why.

 WHNP - Wh-noun Phrase.
 Introduces a clause with an NP gap.
 May be null (containing the 0 complementizer) or lexical, containing some wh-word, e.g. who, which book, whose daughter, none of which, or how many leopards.

 WHPP - Wh-prepositional Phrase.
 Prepositional phrase containing a wh-noun phrase (such as of which or by whose authority) that either introduces a PP gap or is contained by a WHNP.

 X - Unknown, uncertain, or unbracketable.
 X is often used for bracketing typos and in bracketing the...the-constructions.

-Word level
+# Word Level

 CC - Coordinating conjunction

 CD - Cardinal number

 DT - Determiner

 EX - Existential there

 FW - Foreign word

 IN - Preposition or subordinating conjunction

 JJ - Adjective

 JJR - Adjective, comparative

 JJS - Adjective, superlative

 LS - List item marker

 MD - Modal

 NN - Noun, singular or mass

 NNS - Noun, plural

 NNP - Proper noun, singular

 NNPS - Proper noun, plural

 PDT - Predeterminer

 POS - Possessive ending

 PRP - Personal pronoun

 PRP$ - Possessive pronoun (prolog version PRP-S)

 RB - Adverb

 RBR - Adverb, comparative

 RBS - Adverb, superlative

 RP - Particle

 SYM - Symbol

 TO - to

 UH - Interjection

 VB - Verb, base form

 VBD - Verb, past tense

 VBG - Verb, gerund or present participle

 VBN - Verb, past participle

 VBP - Verb, non-3rd person singular present

 VBZ - Verb, 3rd person singular present

 WDT - Wh-determiner

 WP - Wh-pronoun

 WP$ - Possessive wh-pronoun (prolog version WP-S)

 WRB - Wh-adverb

-Form/function discrepancies
+# Form/function discrepancies

 -ADV (adverbial) - marks a constituent other than ADVP or PP when it is used adverbially (e.g. NPs or free ("headless" relatives).
 However, constituents that themselves are modifying an ADVP generally do not get -ADV.
 If a more specific tag is available (for example, -TMP) then it is used alone and -ADV is implied.
 See the Adverbials section.
 -NOM (nominal) - marks free ("headless") relatives and gerunds when they act nominally.

-Grammatical role
+# Grammatical role

 -DTV (dative) - marks the dative object in the unshifted form of the double object construction.
 If the preposition introducing the "dative" object is for, it is considered benefactive (-BNF). -DTV (and -BNF) is only used after verbs that can undergo dative shift.
 -LGS (logical subject) - is used to mark the logical subject in passives.
 It attaches to the NP object of by and not to the PP node itself.